-Rats Cut Open, Their Intestines Punctured for Cruel Experiments
+Rats Cut Open, Their Intestines Punctured for Cruel Sepsis Experiments

-In a cruel, useless procedure to investigate human sepsis, experimenters anaesthetise rats, mice, and other animals, then cut open their abdomens and puncture and squeeze their intestines to make faecal matter and bacteria leak out.
+In cruel, useless procedures that attempt to investigate human sepsis, experimenters anaesthetise rats, mice, and other animals; cut open their abdomens; and puncture and squeeze their intestines to make faecal matter and bacteria leak out.

-Afterwards, the rats are sewn back up and regain consciousness.
-Subsequently, they experience horrific symptoms such as crippling pain, multiple organ failure, and hypothermia.
-Eventually, all of them die.
+Afterwards, the animals are sewn back up.
+They regain consciousness and subsequently experience horrific symptoms such as crippling pain, multiple organ failure, and hypothermia.
+Eventually, they die.

 This procedure – called caecal ligation and puncture – is widely used across the UK.
 It’s possible that hundreds of animals go through this horror every year right on our doorstep.

-British universities including the University of Birmingham and Queen Mary University of London are still conducting sepsis experiments on animals.
+British universities, including the University of Birmingham, King’s College London, the University of Nottingham, and Queen Mary University of London, along with experimenters from Imperial College London, are still conducting sepsis experiments on animals

-At the University of Birmingham, experimenters were authorised to force tubing down into the windpipes of 750 mice to inject a toxin called lipopolysaccharide into their lungs.
-Experimenters were also permitted to perform caecal ligation and puncture on 500 mice.
+At the University of Birmingham, experimenters were authorised to force tubing down the trachea of mice in order to deliver a substance that caused lung inflammation.
+They were also permitted to perform caecal ligation and puncture on mice.
+All animals were killed after the experiments.

-PETA is contacting the universities with detailed information about the futility of these experiments and urging them to move towards superior, non-animal methods that are relevant to sepsis in humans.
+PETA has been in touch with British universities and provided them with detailed information about the futility of animal experiments.
+Moreover, we have shared our Research Modernisation Deal with them and urged them to move towards superior, non-animal methods that are relevant to sepsis in humans.

 Experimenting on Animals Is Bad Science